-As each year comes to a close, it’s good to reflect on new skills, goals, and successes from the past year as you plan for the future.
-To help you, we compiled a list of our top learning and development posts of 2019.
-Because you might have missed them at the time, but we don't want you to miss out on these insights!
+As each year comes to a close, it’s good to reflect on what we learned and celebrate successes as you plan for the future.
+To help you, we compiled a list of our top learning and development posts of 2020.
+You might have missed them at the time, but we don't want you to miss out on these insights!

-We hope you will find inspiration and valuable action items in these posts as you continue in your leadership development journey.
+We hope you will find inspiration and valuable action items in these posts as you continue on your leadership development journey.